PERRY COUNTY

 Millerstown

-The Perry County Railroad was acquired by the newly formed Susquehanna River & Western in 1903.
-A new station was built here by the SR&W sometime between 1904-1911.
+New Bloomfield The Perry County Railroad was acquired by the newly-formed Susquehanna River & Western in 1903.
+A new station was built here by the SR&W in 1911 (Perry County Times, 6-1-1911).
 The new station was a two-story depot with a single-story freight section.
-It was essentialy on the same spot as the previous station.
+It was essentially on the same spot as the previous station.
 The former E.C.
 Barnett Bending Factory can be seen in the background of the photo behind the depot.

 Newport The original PRR combination station was on the north side of Walnut Street at 3rd Street at GPS: 40.478468, -77.132974.
 The old main line used to run down the middle of 3rd Street through town.
 After the new passenger station was built in 1908 on the new main line (which was built in 1905) along the river, this station became a dedicated freight station.